On Data Thinning for Model Validation in Small Area Estimation: Discussion and Future Work

 In SAE, the connection between data thinning and cross-validation arises as well.
 Area-level cross-validation can be viewed as the limiting case of data thinning where held-out areas receive $\epsilon_i = 0$.
 Our finding that optimal $\epsilon$ is model-dependent aligns with recent work by \citet{mcalinn_determining_2025}, who show that the optimal number of folds $K$ in cross-validation depends on both data and model.
 In SAE, this problem is compounded by heterogeneity in sampling variances $d_i$.
 Determining an optimal fold assignment that accounts for this heterogeneity is a challenging combinatorial problem that data thinning sidesteps entirely.

 Several limitations of this work suggest directions for future research.
 Our theoretical results treat sampling variances $d_i$ as known.
 While this is standard in area-level SAE, the $d_i$ used in practice are themselves design-based estimates that introduce uncertainty not accounted for in our framework.
 Work by \citet{dharamshi_decomposing_2025} on data thinning with estimated variances provides relevant theoretical groundwork, though their focus is on models that explicitly estimate variance components rather than design-based variance estimation.
 Our recommended $\epsilon$ is also uniform across areas, but the area-specific variance results in Proposition~\ref{prop:fh_var_minimize} suggest that optimizing $\epsilon_i$ by area could improve performance.
 More generally, our analysis focuses on area-level Fay--Herriot models with Gaussian likelihoods; unit-level models and non-Gaussian extensions for count data remain unexplored.
 Whether analogous thinning gap phenomena arise in other data thinning applications is an open question worth investigating.
+Constructing multi-$\epsilon$ estimators that reduce the thinning gap without inflating variance remains a direction for future work.